Get

 Most cats will get a hairball or two during their lifetime, but some, including longhair felines and those who groom excessively, will get them more often.
 Hairballs might seem like no big deal, but if they aren’t thrown up, they can cause intestinal blockages.
 So, if your cat is throwing up every day, they could be getting rid of a bunch of hairballs.
 It’s good that they’re throwing them up, but it’s not so great that they’re doing it every day.

 Regularly brushing and grooming your cat should help with hairballs.
 If it’s more a matter of excessive grooming, look at whether your cat is bored or stressed.
 Those are common reasons a cat will overgroom.
-If you don’t suspect either of these causes, speak with your veterinarian to see if there may be another issue.
+If you don’t suspect either of these causes, speak with a veterinarian to see if there may be another issue.

 Dry cat hairball